-1460 Sea-Based Deterrent Force
+Sea-Based Deterrent Force

 The United States currently operates OHIO-class SSBNs equipped with Trident II (D5) SLBMs to provide its sea-based deterrent force.
-Ballistic missile submarines are the most survivable leg of the Triad.
+Ballistic missile submarines are the most survivable leg of the triad.
 When on patrol, SSBNs are, at present, virtually undetectable, and there are no known, near-term credible threats to the survivability of the SSBN force.
-Nevertheless, we will continue to hedge against the possibility that advances in anti-submarine warfare could make the SSBN force less survivable in the future.
+Nevertheless, we will continue to hedge against the possibility that advances in antisubmarine warfare could make the SSBN force less survivable in the future.

-SLBMs also possess a number of other needed attributes.
-Their intercontinental range and constant readiness allows them to hold targets at risk throughout Eurasia from their launch areas in the Atlantic and Pacific oceans.
-They are equipped with highly accurate, high-yield warheads,

-1470 which enhance their ability to hold many types of targets at risk.
+SLBMs also possess a number of other attributes. needed Their intercontinental range and constant readiness allows them to hold targets at risk throughout Eurasia from their launch areas in the Atlantic and Pacific oceans.
+They are equipped with highly accurate, high-yield warheads, which enhance their ability to hold many types of targets at risk.
 SLBMs are also prompt.

-1471 Traveling at hypersonic speed, SLBMs can reach their targets quickly after launch.
-The SSBN

-1472 force can upload additional warheads if necessary, contributing to the U.S. hedge capacity.
+Traveling at hypersonic speed, SLBMs can reach their targets quickly after launch.
+The SSBN force can upload additional warheads if necessary, contributing to the U.S. hedge capacity.